neerajddun/jenkins-end-to-end-pipeline/README.md

-This is mine jenkins end-to-end pipelien
+This is mine jenkins end-to-end pipeline